-Exhibit II.1.A.i: Amended PAD Zoning depicts the property's proposed Golf / Recreation designation along with the existing PAD zoning designations surrounding the property.
+Exhibit II.1.A.i: Amended PAD Zoning depicts the subject property's proposed Golf / Recreation designation along with the existing PAD zoning designations for the overall project and surrounding the properties.
 Zoning for properties within a quarter mile of the subject property is discussed in Part I - Inventory and Analysis.